-- The graduated students used in these post-secondary metrics consist of those who graduated two school years prior to the Report Card reporting school year. - o i.e. The 2022-2023 Report Card uses student graduate data from the 2020-2021 school year. - All students graduating during the school year regardless of which month they graduated are considered enrolled within 12 months if the enrollment month is on or before September 30th of the following year. - (e.g. A student who graduated in school year 2015-16 would be considered enrolled within 12 months if the first post-secondary enrollment is during or before 9/30/2017.) - All students graduating during the school year regardless of when are considered enrolled within 16 months if the enrollment month is on or before January 31st, 2 years following graduation. - (e.g. A student who graduated in school year 2015-16 would be considered enrolled within 16 months if the first post-secondary enrollment is during or before 1/31/2018.) - The post-secondary institution is indicated as a '2' for 2-year school, '4' for 4-year school and an 'L' for less than 2 year. - The post-secondary institution is indicated as a 'Public' for a public institution and 'Private' for a private institution. - The school comes from the request file that was sent to NSC.
+- The graduated students used in these post-secondary metrics consist of those who graduated two school years prior to the Report Card reporting school year. - o i.e. The 2023-24 Report Card uses student graduate data from the 2021-22 school year. - All students graduating during the school year regardless of which month they graduated are considered enrolled within 12 months if the enrollment month is on or before September 30th of the following year. - (e.g. A student who graduated in school year 2015-16 would be considered enrolled within 12 months if the first post-secondary enrollment is during or before 9/30/2017.) - All students graduating during the school year regardless of when are considered enrolled within 16 months if the enrollment month is on or before January 31st, 2 years following graduation. - (e.g. A student who graduated in school year 2015-16 would be considered enrolled within 16 months if the first post-secondary enrollment is during or before 1/31/2018.) - The post-secondary institution level is indicated in NSC datafile as a '2' for Community College, '4' for University, and an 'L' for Trade/Vocational School. - The post-secondary institution type is indicated in the NSC datafile as a 'Public' for a public institution and 'Private' for a private institution. - The school comes from the request file that was sent to NSC.
 It is the school from which the student exited. - The postsecondary enrollment file contains data for graduates and non-graduates. - Report Card calculations only include students that graduated. - Edits Made to the NSC Datafile - The following are the general edits: - NSC provides an enrollment status.
 Status codes with the following codes are marked as incomplete enrollments and are excluded from the calculation: - A Leave of Absence - W Withdrawn - D Deceased - Enrollments for the same student at the same college beginning in the same month and year are marked as a duplicate and the one with the latest end date is counted. - Any enrollment where the end date is earlier than the begin date is marked as an error and are excluded. - Enrollments lasting less than 30 calendar days are excluded. - Enrollments beginning prior to the graduation date are considered dual enrollment and are excluded as a post-secondary enrollment.